-On the heels of the pandemic and the “Great Resignation,” health systems and physician organizations across the country are struggling to maintain optimal staffing.
+Health systems and physician organizations across the country continue to struggle to maintain optimal staffing.
 While most of the spotlight has been on clinical staffing shortages, the challenge is just as significant for non-clinical staff.
-A recent article by Becker’s Hospital Review confirms that “Front-end revenue cycle staff, back-office specialists, coders, accounts receivable, and denial management experts are all in short supply.”
+A recent article by Becker’s Hospital Review found that “63 percent of providers are dealing with revenue cycle shortages.”

 For organizations that were already struggling with paper-thin margins before the pandemic, having backlogs in the revenue stream due to a shortage of workers is the last thing they need.
 Cogs in the insurance billing process lead to delayed reimbursement, lagging days in A/R, and poor cashflow—not an optimal scenario for successful post-pandemic financial recovery.